 Upon expert panel majority approval, regular EBMC review and approval procedures and timelines will apply, except in instances where greater expediency is required to better disseminate practice changing recommendations.
-Although the EBMC meets on a regular basis throughout the year, if expedited review and approval are needed, an ad hoc meeting will be scheduled or an email vote will be held, subject to typical recusal requirements of the ASCO Conflict of Interest Policy for Clinical Practice Guidelines.
+Although the EBMC meets on a regular basis throughout the year, if expedited review and approval are needed, an ad hoc meeting will be scheduled or an email vote will be held, subject to typical recusal requirements of the Conflict of Interest Policy for Clinical Practice Guidelines of American Society of Clinical Oncology.